cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 ### Install Tools, Get Kube Credentials
 1. Run the following script
    ```
-   eval "$(./setup-env.sh)"
+   source setup-env.sh
    ```
-   This will install the `kubectl` and `helm` CLI's and configure them to communicate with your own Kube Cluster that we have assigned to your user.
+   This will install the `helm` CLI and configure it and `kubtectl` to communicate with your own Kube Cluster that we have assigned to your user.
    It will also create a Service Token that Stratos will use to communicate with the cluster

 ### Validate your environment